Q:

 1. Oxidation of p-Xylene

-• Alternatively, air oxidation is carried out in the presence of catalysts like cobalt or manganese salts at elevated temperatures.
-This is a more environmentally friendly method as it avoids harsh chemicals.
+The oxidation is able to occur in an aqueous or alkaline medium using KMnO₄, where the methyl group undergoes stepwise oxidation to form the carboxyl group.
+Alternatively, atmosphere oxidation is carried out in the presence of catalysts like cobalt or manganese salts at elevated temperatures.
+I've found that This is a greater environmentally friendly method as it avoids harsh chemicals.
+From what I've seen, Specifically The interaction follows the path:

 2. Friedel-Crafts Alkylation Followed by Oxidation

-1. Friedel-Crafts alkylation is first used to introduce a methyl group onto a benzene ring in the presence of an alkylating agent (such as methyl chloride, CH₃Cl) and a Lewis acid catalyst like aluminum chloride (AlCl₃).
+Friedel-Crafts alkylation is first applied to introduce a methyl group onto a benzene ring in the presence of an alkylating agent (such as methyl chloride, CH₃Cl) and a Lewis acid catalyst like aluminum chloride (AlCl₃).
+The product from this measure, toluene, is then subjected to oxidation using potassium permanganate (KMnO₄) or other oxidants, similar to the p-xylene oxidation method described earlier.
+Crazy, isn't it?.
+And This approach offers some flexibility in terms of substrate selection and is a practical route in laboratory-scale preparations of p-methylbenzoic acid.

-3. Hydrolysis of Esters or Amides
+3. Crazy, isn't it?.
+Hydrolysis of Esters or Amides

-This method is especially useful in cases where high purity of the final product is required, as the hydrolysis can be controlled under mild conditions, and purification steps are relatively straightforward.
+The starting material is typically p-toluoyl chloride (the acid chloride of p-toluic acid) or an ester like methyl p-toluate.
+Hydrolysis is able to be achieved either by treating the ester with aqueous acid (H₂O/HCl) or base (NaOH), breaking the ester bond to yield p-methylbenzoic acid.
+For instance This method is especially useful in cases where high purity of the final product is required, as the hydrolysis is able to be controlled under mild conditions, and treatment steps are relatively straightforward.
+Generally speaking

-4. Grignard Reaction Followed by Acidification
+4. Grignard interaction Followed by Acidification

 Cancel submit